deckerego/GarageSecurity/README.md

 1. Install python-distribute to obtain Python's easy_install
 2. Install pip using easy_install (how meta) for updating application dependencies
-3. Install OpenCV and its Python libraries (see http://docs.opencv.org/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html)
 4. Install libapache2-mod-wsgi to permit Apache to host Bottle
 5. Install libapache2-mod-proxy to proxy the MJPEG webcam feed through Apache
 6. Clone this repository or download the .ZIP, which will include the Bottle webapp and some admin configs/scripts